 - Much more awkward to play in single-target than in AoE situations vs multiple enemies, especially when trying to utilise buffers/debuffers like Kazuha and Sucrose.

 - Rosaria has a significant power increase at C2 with her Burst duration increasing from 8s to 12s.
 Depending on your other team options, not having C2 could be crippling enough to warrant looking elsewhere.

 - If you need to play with a shielder, a valuable team slot will have to be sacrificed, more so than other teams due to the core synergies and benefits amplification and grouping can provide to them.
 To mitigate this loss, swapping the Anemo grouper for Zhongli is most recommended.
-Alternatively, a C6 Diona both shields, cryo energy and provides a 200 EM boost whilst inside her Burst area.
-Her cryo application is also relatively weak, therefore a team of Klee/Xiangling/C6 Diona/Rosaria can work well.
-In this team composition, Rosaria is recommended to use an Atk% Timepiece.
+Alternatively, a C6 Diona both shields, proves Cryo particles and a 200 EM boost whilst inside her Burst area.
+Her Cryo application is also relatively weak, therefore a team of Klee/Xiangling/C6 Diona/Rosaria can work well.
+In this team composition, Rosaria is recommended to use an ATK% Timepiece.
 Do note, using Diona creates another limitation on movement with an even smaller radius than Rosaria’s Burst.
 In addition, although she will substitute finely in boosting Rosaria’s damage, the increase in EM does nothing for Klee and Xiangling’s damage.

 Additional Sub DPS: Beidou/Venti/Kazuha